 Across all sampled sites, the average chytrid infection rate was 48 percent.
 Sixteen sites were observed to have more than one-half of sampled individulas infected with chytrid fungus.

 Ranaviruses are a group of viruses that can cause hemorrhages within the body of amphibians and some reptiles, especially on the underside of the animal.
 In this study, salamanders had higher average ranavirus infection rates than frogs.

 Across all sampled sites, the average ranavirus infection rate was 20 percent.
 Ten sites were not observed to have ranavirus infected individuals.

 Species of Greatest Conservation Need Found during the Study

 Of the 16 amphibian species of greatest conservation need recognized in Oklahoma, researchers encountered five during the study.

 Two of those species, the ringed salamander and many-ribbed salamander, had significant levels of disease infection observed despite small sample size.

-Prevent the spread of these diseases by spraying nets, waders and boots with a 10 percent bleach solution or dry equipment in the sun for a full day.
+Prevent the spread of these amphibian infectious diseases by spraying nets, waders and boots with a 10 percent bleach solution or dry equipment in the sun for a full day.

 Financial support for this study was provided by the Oklahoma Department of Wildlife Conservation through the State Wildlife Grants Program Grant (F14F01225) and by the Sam Noble Museum.
 Additional support was provided by the Oklahoma City Zoo and The Nature Conservancy.